OuterAudio is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 When you put the earbuds in your ear and turn them on, a voice prompt tells you “power on” so you know they’re working.
 One neat feature is you don’t have to power the TREBLAB X5 off when you’re done.
 Simply place them back in the case, and they power off and begin charging.

-Speaking of battery life, you get up to 6 hours of playing time with the earbuds on a full charge.
-The storage case holds up to 4 full charges so you can expect about 24 hours of playing time before you have to recharge the case at the socket.
+Speaking of battery life, you get up to 7 hours of playing time with the earbuds on a full charge.
+The storage case holds an additional 4 full charges so you can expect about 35 hours of playing time before you have to recharge the case at the socket.
 More than enough time for a run or working out at the gym.

 Treblab claims the X5 has “Advanced Passive Noise Cancellation,” but I classify this more as noise-isolating.
 There certainly isn’t any active noise cancelation going on inside the TREBLAB X5.